Oswalt History, Family Crest & Coats of Arms

 Early History of the Oswalt family

-Another 213 words (15 lines of text) covering the years 189 and are included under the topic Early Oswalt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oswalt research.
+Another 107 words (8 lines of text) covering the years 189 and are included under the topic Early Oswalt History in all our PDF Extended History products and printed products wherever possible.

 Oswalt Spelling Variations